 Sea Hawks would launch low-level attacks on the ship being assessed, usually at as inconvenient a moment as possible.
 Vessels would find themselves fighting off bombing and strafing attacks just as they were negotiating a challenge such as a cleared passage through a simulated minefield where they had severely restricted movement.
 Repeated attacks would be made, to different profiles, while the ships also had to cope with a range of other issues such as fire and equipment malfunction, and defending against submarine or surface vessel attack.

-A model of Sea Hawk XE339, one of the last FRU Sea Hawks
+A model built by the author representing Sea Hawk XE339, one of the last FRU Sea Hawks, showing the Harley Light in the underwing pod

 The Sea Hawks’ capability and flexibility was put to similar use during FOST – Flag Officer Sea Training – exercises when instead of testing whole ships’ crews, they would pit their wits against aspiring admirals.